NelsonRamos-code/End-to-End-HR-Pipeline-Analysis-and-Dashboard/README.md

 <h2>Description</h2>
 The project aimed to enhance recruitment performance tracking and decision-making by developing a suite of interactive Power BI dashboards.
-These dashboards pull centralized candidate data from Google Sheets (2024–2025 register) and integrate with CRM systems to provide real-time insights for recruiting managers.
+These dashboards pull centralized candidate data from Google Sheets (2024–2025 register) to provide real-time insights for recruiting managers.
 The solution delivers high-level overviews and detailed performance analytics for interviewers and sourcers, supporting better follow-up, visibility, and accountability across the hiring process.
 <br />

 <h2>Tools & Technologies Used</h2>